BluShift Aerospace: First launch (2021)

 On January 31, 2021, BluShift Aerospace conducted the launch of its Stardust 1.0 prototype rocket from Loring Air Force Base in Limestone, Maine.
 The 20-foot (6-meter) rocket reached an altitude of approximately 4,100 feet (1,250 meters) and was recovered via parachute.
 The company estimated the total cost of the launch to be under $500,000.
+It was the first commercial rocket launch that was powered by bio-derived fuel.

 The vehicle carried three experimental payloads housed in 3U CubeSat enclosures, provided by Kellogg Research Lab, Rocket Insights, and Falmouth High School.

 Commercial development (2021-2023)

 Following the launch of Stardust 1.0, BluShift Aerospace expanded its commercial and technical operations.
 In March 2021, the company launched a public crowdfunding campaign with an initial goal of $500,000.
 By April 2022, the campaign had exceeded its target, raising over $1.1 million from more than 1,000 investors worldwide.

 In June 2021, BluShift entered a commercial agreement with Max IQ, a Virginia-based company, to provide launch services for up to 60 small satellites over multiple years, with a planned launch frequency of twice per year.

 To support future launch operations, BluShift selected a site near Jonesport and Beals, Maine (approximately 30 miles east of Bar Harbor) after site evaluations and regulatory review.
 The location was planned to support coastal missions to polar and sun-synchronous orbits.
 However, in March 2022, BluShift abandoned plans to build a spaceport in Jonesport following opposition from residents.